 For short sentences and phrases, Hi Native is a wonderful app for getting quick feedback.
 Check out my review of the HiNative app to learn more.

 I used to highly recommend a website called Lang-8 for longer pieces of writing.
-Aimed at language learners, you can publish posts and ask native speakers to read and correct your work.
-Japanese friends, of course, may be happy to do this for you but sometimes getting input from complete strangers can provide a fresh perspective.
+Aimed at language learners, you can publish posts in your target language.
+This is then available to native speakers who can read and correct your work.
+Japanese friends, of course, might be happy to do this for you but sometimes getting input from complete strangers can provide a fresh perspective.

-Unfortunately, Lang-8 is not accepting new applications so if you do not already have an account I would check out Hello Talk or Italki’s Notebook instead.
+Unfortunately, Lang-8 is not accepting new applications.
+If you do not already have an account I would check out Hello Talk or Italki’s Notebook instead.
 Both of these sites work in a similar way to HiNative and Lang-8, and are free to use!

-Being a community of fellow language learners, I have always found people on these websites to be extremely helpful with anything I need help with.
+Being a community of fellow language learners, I have always found people on these websites to be extremely helpful.
 Make sure that you return the favour and review other people’s writing!

 Finally, don’t forget to periodically look back what you have written.
-I think that this is a great way to stay motivated with Japanese, as you can see your progress.
+I think that this is a great way to stay motivated with Japanese, as you can easily track your progress.

 Do you keep a journal in Japanese/ another language?
 Have you found it useful so far?
 Let me know in the comments.